GianMen91/gitlab-statistics/README.md

 ## Contributing

 Contributions from users are highly valued and appreciated.
-There are two main ways to contribute to this project: through pull requests and issues.
+Two main ways to contribute to this project are through pull requests and issues.

 ### Pull Requests